frontenddogma/rote-learning-html-css/manuscript/html.md

 I> ### License Information
 I>
-I> This chapter lists HTML elements, element content categories, and attributes derived from the [HTML Living Standard](https://html.spec.whatwg.org/).
+I> This chapter contains HTML elements, element content categories, and attributes derived from the [HTML Living Standard](https://html.spec.whatwg.org/).
 The original material is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 I>
-I> The derived information has been reviewed, edited, reordered, and complemented to the best of the author’s knowledge, and the entire chapter (i.e., this book’s section about HTML) is being released under the same license (CC BY 4.0).
+I> The derived information has been reviewed, edited, reordered, and complemented to the best of the author’s knowledge.
+This chapter (i.e., this book’s section about HTML) is being released under the same license (CC BY 4.0).

 ## Elements